-(e) Certified Reserve Capacity of one Facility scheduled by the IMO in the Reserve Capacity Auction can be provided as Capacity Credits by another Facility registered by the Market Participant covered by a Reserve Capacity Offer submitted by the Market Participant for the auction, but which was not scheduled, provided that the Reserve Capacity is in the same Availability Class or an Availability Class with greater availability than the Availability Class of the Reserve Capacity provided by the original Facility.
+(e) Certified Reserve Capacity of one Facility granted approval to trade bilaterally under clause 4.14.9 or scheduled by the IMO in the Reserve Capacity Auction can be provided as Capacity Credits by another Facility registered by the Market Participant covered by a Reserve Capacity Offer submitted by the Market Participant for the auction, but which was not scheduled, provided that the Reserve Capacity is in the same Availability Class or an Availability Class with greater availability than the Availability Class of the Reserve Capacity provided by the original Facility.

 Clause (e) means that it is possible to transfer scheduled Capacity Credits from one facility that offered those credits into the auction to another facility that offered its credits.
 They cannot be transferred to a facility that did not participate in the auction (since they are assumed to be selling Capacity Credits bilaterally).
-Clause 4.12.5 will cause the Reserve Capacity Obligation Quantity of a facility to be adjusted to reflect the Capacity Credits associated with it.
+Clause 4.12.6 will cause the Reserve Capacity Obligation Quantity of a facility to be adjusted to reflect the Capacity Credits associated with it.
 Availability Classes have been added to this clause to stop reserve capacity from a facility that is available in all hours from being transferred to a facility that is only available for 10 hours.

-- 4.20.2.
-The IMO must consider each notice it receives under clause 4.20.1 and notify the relevant Market Participant whether it confirms or rejects the notification within one Business Day. - 4.20.3.
+4.20.2.
+The IMO must consider each notice it receives under clause 4.20.1 and notify the relevant Market Participant whether it confirms or rejects the notification within one Business Day.

+- 4.20.3.
 The IMO may only reject a notice under clause 4.20.1 if the notice is inconsistent with these Market Rules. - 4.20.4.
 If the IMO rejects a notice under clause 4.20.1, then it must give the relevant Market Participant its reasons for doing so. - 4.20.5.
-If the IMO rejects a notice under clause 4.20.3, then the Market Participant must resubmit the notice as soon as practicable, incorporating any amendments suggested by the IMO, and clauses 4.20.2 to 4.20.4 also apply to the re-submitted notice.
+If the IMO rejects a notice under clause 4.20.3, then the Market Participant must resubmit the notice as soon as practicable, incorporating any amendments suggested by the IMO, and clauses 4.20.2 to 4.20.4 also apply to the re-submitted notice. - 4.20.6.
+For the purpose of this clause 4.20, Capacity Credits associated with Certified Reserve Capacity issued to Western Power in accordance with clause 4.11.7 are to be associated with the generation portfolio the capacity of which contributes to the Certified Reserve Capacity issued under clause 4.11.7 rather than to the individual Facilities comprising that portfolio.